Health Care Reform

 • Working with the state Congressional delegation and federal policymakers to maintain comprehensive health coverage and oppose policies that weaken coverage provisions

-• Supporting the Wolf Administration’s efforts to enforce consumer protections in the ACA, and to nurture a stable insurance market
+• Supporting the Shapiro administration’s efforts to enforce consumer protections in the ACA, and to nurture a stable insurance market

 • Supporting the creation of the Pennsylvania Insurance Department's state-based health insurance exchange